-Occupational Therapy is a critical aspect of caring for patients with neurologic disorders such as Parkinson’s disease and recovery from a stroke.
-As we recognize national Occupational Therapy Month in April, we also celebrate the role occupational therapists play in helping people with neurologic disorders live their life to the fullest.
+Occupational therapy is a critical aspect of caring for patients with neurologic disorders such as Parkinson’s disease and recovery from a stroke.
+As we recognize National Occupational Therapy Month in April, we also celebrate the role occupational therapists play in helping people with neurologic disorders live their life to the fullest.

-Annette Erickson, OT/L, CLT, LSVT, an occupational therapist at St. Elizabeth Healthcare with specialized training in treating patients with Parkinson’s as well as specialized training in lymphedema therapy, explains the role she plays in her patient’s lives.
+Annette Erickson, OT/L, CLT, LSVT, an occupational therapist at St. Elizabeth Healthcare with specialized training in treating patients with Parkinson’s disease as well as specialized training in lymphedema therapy, explains the role she plays in her patient’s lives.
 “Occupational therapy takes an approach to caring for the whole patient.
 We examine not only their disability and how it has affected their life physically, but we also look at how it has affected their mind and their life.”

 What is Occupational Therapy?

-Occupational Therapy focuses on helping you develop the necessary skills planned around your specific needs and goals.
+Occupational therapy focuses on helping you develop the necessary skills planned around your specific needs and goals.

 Annette says, “It is important for me to do a full assessment and determine how your disease is affecting you in your role, whether it be as an employee, spouse or friend.
 How is it limiting your work, hobbies, and even your social life?”

 During an assessment, the occupational therapist will determine how the disease is limiting your normal functioning and what your goals are for treatment.
 Every patient has different goals from driving, to going to the bathroom by yourself, or holding your grandchild.
 After goals are established, the Occupational Therapist works with you to create a plan to help you reach those goals, including:

 - Exercises or stretches to gain strength.

 - Cognitive skills to help complete tasks and solve problems.